redpanda-data/connect/docs/README.md

 ## Guides

 [Configuration](./configuration.md) explains some config file basics, as well as tools provided by Benthos that make writing and managing them easier.

+[Configuration Testing](./configuration_testing.md) explains how to write and execute unit tests for your configuration files.

 [Config Interpolation](./config_interpolation.md) explains how to incorporate environment variables and dynamic values into your config files.

 [Processing Pipelines](./pipeline.md) explains how processing threads are orchestrated within Benthos and how to fully utilise them.

 [Message Batching](./batching.md) explains how multiple part messages and message batching works within Benthos.

 [Error Handling](./error_handling.md) explains how you can handle errors from processors in order to recover or reroute the data.

 [Performance Tuning](./performance_tuning.md) advises on ways of diagnosing and improving the performance of your Benthos pipelines.

 [Monitoring](./monitoring.md) explains how to hook Benthos up to your choice of monitoring and tracing tools.

 [Streams Mode](./streams/README.md) outlines a mode of running Benthos where multiple isolated stream pipelines can run in isolation within the same service and be managed using a REST API.

 [Workflows](./workflows.md) explains how Benthos can be configured to easily support complex processor flows using automatic DAG resolution.

 [Migration](./migration/README.md) outlines migration guides for upgrading to a major version release of Benthos.

 ## Previous Versions

 Previous versions of this documentation can be found for each prior major release at:

 - [Version 1](https://docs.benthos.dev/archive/v1/)